Fewnity/Xenity-Engine/README.md

 Docker Desktop is needed to compile PSP, PS3 and PsVita games.<br>
 Download Docker Desktop: https://www.docker.com/products/docker-desktop/

 Then finish the docker install in Xenity.
 Go in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow internet connection.
+(The editor will freeze).

 ## Compatible files
 Images: `.png .jpg .bmp, .tga`